-Lending their knowledge and expertise as advisors to the Armed Citizens' Legal Defense Network, Inc. are industry leaders Massad Ayoob, John Farnam, Jim Fleming, Tom Givens, Emanuel Kapelsohn and Dennis Tueller.
+Lending their knowledge and expertise as advisors to the Armed Citizens' Legal Defense Network, Inc. are industry leaders Massad Ayoob, Marie D'Amico, John Farnam, Tom Givens, Emanuel Kapelsohn, Karl Rehn and Dennis Tueller.
 Short biographical sketches of each follow, though it is difficult to completely convey the depth of experience represented on the board.

 Attorney Marie D'Amico retired several years ago after a 21-year career as Deputy County Attorney for the Monroe County NY Law Department, and thereafter became General Counsel for Kahr Arms, having been associated with the gun maker for many years providing marketing support, staffing their exhibits at conventions, advising on product development and assisting in many other ways.